FIX API Trading: Architecture, 2026 Latency Benchmarks, and Execution

 Quick Summary

-FIX API (Financial Information eXchange) is the global standard for high-speed electronic trading, processing over $100 trillion daily.
-It reveals ultra-low latency execution (~1-10 microseconds) by establishing direct persistent connections between brokers and institutional algorithms.
+FIX API (Financial Information eXchange) is the global standard for high-speed electronic trading, and carries the bulk of institutional order flow across equities, FX and derivatives.
+It reaches low-latency execution by establishing direct persistent connections between brokers and institutional algorithms, so no connection is renegotiated per order.
 In 2026, it remains the essential protocol for high-frequency trading and professional Direct Market Access.

 FIX API identifies the industry-standard communication protocol used by financial institutions for the real-time exchange of trading information.
 It reveals a sophisticated messaging framework that enables market participants to execute orders, manage positions, and stream market data with sub-millisecond precision.
 As of 2026, the FIX Protocol handles the vast majority of global institutional order flow across equities, Forex, and derivatives.